 The timings of the eclipse are as follows.
-You will be able to see the eclipse if the Moon is up as seen from your location; but note that this penumbral eclipse will be very difficult to see in practice:
+You would have been able to see the eclipse if the Moon was up as seen from your location; but note that this penumbral eclipse would have been very difficult to see in practice:

 |Maximum eclipse:||00:43:53 UT|

-During this eclipse the Moon will be just 4 days past perigee, making it relatively large.
-At maximum eclipse it will be 0.536° in apparent diameter, which is 1.0% larger than average.
+During this eclipse the Moon was just 4 days past perigee, making it relatively large.
+At maximum eclipse it was 0.536° in apparent diameter, which is 1.0% larger than average.
 The statistics page has information on the ranges of the sizes of the Sun and Moon.

-This map shows the visibility of the eclipse at maximum eclipse, when it will be visible within the bright area on the map.
-Note that the map is approximate, and if you are near the edge of the area of visibility, the moon will be very close to the horizon and may not be practically visible.
+This map shows the visibility of the eclipse at maximum eclipse, when it was visible within the bright area on the map.
+Note that the map is approximate, and if you were near the edge of the area of visibility, the moon was very close to the horizon and may not have been practically visible.